A Fabulous Story

 The survey asks parents and FCPS employees to select one of three options and also provides space for comments.

 Parents of students in Fauquier County Public Schools and all FCPS employees are encouraged to visit the school division's Web site and participate in this spring break survey.

 Timeout!
 Hoping to successfully redesign the general look for my existing site.
-Opinions on the modern style of https://looksalotalike.com?
-Really a superb jewelry shop that cares if ever required within the Ontario location.
+Opinions on the modern style of https://www.rosedaletrainer.com/?
+Really a fantastic athletic trainer in Rosedale with heart if ever required within the Ontario location.
 Offer your vote.
 Appreciate it!

 Parent Resource Center

 (PRC located in Warrenton Middle School, 244 Waterloo St., Warrenton, (540) 347-6117; Marilyn McCombe, Parent Coordinator; 10 a.m. to 1:30 p.m.
 Monday and Thursday)